Charles Woodson, Peyton Manning, Randy Moss and the epic 1997 Heisman race

 Woodson bursts onto the scene

 Woodson was a highlight waiting to happen in 1997, but his one-handed interception in the 23-7 win over No. 15 Michigan State was a play for the ages.
-It's a pass the Spartans' quarterback, Todd Schultz, was just trying to throw away after being pressured, but Woodson had other ideas with a leaping pick on the sideline, one of two interceptions on the day.
-If he wasn't already a legit Heisman candidate, he was after that gem.
+It was a pass Spartans quarterback Todd Schultz was just trying to throw away after being pressured, but Woodson had other ideas with a leaping pick on the sideline, one of two interceptions on the day.
+If he wasn't already a legit Heisman contender, he was after that gem.

 Then-Michigan State coach Nick Saban: I've been coaching for a long time in all the leagues -- NFL, Big Ten and SEC -- and he jumped up and made an interception that you never forget.
-It was one of those plays where you say, 'How did he do that?'
+It was one of those plays where you say, "How did he do that?"
 He was a phenomenal player.
 They used him on offense, and he was phenomenal.
 There are only a handful of players that you play against that really make a difference in a game, and even fewer on defense, but he did.
 It's harder to do on defense because you don't have the ball in your hands, but that guy did it in a lot of different ways.

 Michigan coach Lloyd Carr: From that point on, he was on everybody's radar, if he already wasn't.
 It was a day game, and that interception was all over the highlights.
 All afternoon and all night, they were replaying that play.
 From that point on, he just picked up momentum.

-Note: Editor's Note: This story was originally published in 2017 and has since been updated.
-Watch "The Great Heisman Race of 1997" from ESPN films following the 2023 Heisman Trophy ceremony.